deusx7/deusx7.github.io/posts/pg/posts/dc2.md

 We are able to run `git`, Looking up GTFOBins again we have a way of getting root:
 ![image](../images/dc10.png)

-Boom, we are in as root!! #funbox #sec-fortress
+Boom, we are in as root!! #funbox #sec-fortress 👍 🛡️ 🇳🇬
 ![image](../images/goat.png)

-👍 ✨ :octocat: